bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 ### LDAP Auth

-Green Light is able to authenticate users using an external LDAP server.
-To connect Green Light to an LDAP server, you will have to provide values for the environment variables under the 'LDAP Login Provider' section in the `.env` file.
+Greenlight is able to authenticate users using an external LDAP server.
+To connect Greenlight to an LDAP server, you will have to provide values for the environment variables under the 'LDAP Login Provider' section in the `.env` file.
 You need to provide all of the values for LDAP authentication to work correctly.

 > `LDAP_SERVER` is the server host.